neves/advent-of-code/README.md

-# Advant of Code in Deno
+# Advent of Code in Deno

 https://deno.com/blog/advent-of-code-2024